Jfschoellkopf/AzureLab/README.md

 What is the advantage of a jump box?
         Jump boxes provide secure connection to the server

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-        What does Filebeat watch for?
 Filebeat watches for changes by collecting and logging files and events; forwarding them to Kibana for analysis.
-        What does Metricbeat record?
 Metricbeat is installed on a host to monitor and record performance metrics.
 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name          | Function    | IP Address  | Operating System |
 |---------------|-------------|-------------|------------------|